Quarterly Financial Report for the quarter ended September 30, 2013

-The Canadian Transportation Agency’s total authorities available for use in 2012–13, $28.68 million, decreased by approximately $725,000 in comparison with the same quarter of 2011–12, as illustrated in the Statement of Authorities and in Table 1: Departmental Budgetary Expenditures by Standard Object.
-The primary reason for the change is related to the decrease in Vote 25 – Program expenditures.
+The Canadian Transportation Agency's total authorities available for use in 2013–14, $29.63 million, increased by approximately $0.95 million in comparison with the same quarter of 2012–13, as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object.
+The primary reason for the change is related to the decrease in Vote 25 (program expenditures).

-Authorities available for use in Vote 25 – Program expenditures have decreased by a total of $643,000 in 2012-13.
-This decrease is mostly related to $1.0 million in reimbursement done by the Treasury Board Secretariat in 2011-12 for the payout of severance pay and termination benefits to some employees, partially offset by an increase of $373,000 in 2012-13 for the Operating Budget Carry forward.
+Authorities available for use in Vote 25 (program expenditures) have increased by a total of $0.93 million in 2013-14.
+This increase is mostly related to two factors.
+The first factor is an increase of $0.66 million in reimbursement made by the Treasury Board Secretariat in 2013-14 for the payout of severance pay and termination benefits.
+The second factor relates to the amounts received for collective agreements.

-The Agency is primarily funded through voted parliamentary spending authorities and statutory authorities for operating expenditures.
-Delivering departmental programs and services may depend on several risk factors such as economic fluctuations, political climate, technological and scientific development, government priorities, and central agency or government-wide initiatives.
+The Agency is funded through voted parliamentary spending authorities and statutory authorities for operating expenditures.
+Delivering departmental programs and services may depend on several risk factors such as economic and political fluctuations, managing new mandates, resource reductions and constraints, technological evolution, government priorities, and central agency or government-wide initiatives.

 Approval by Senior Officials